 Halloween is has never really very big for “me”, as an Austrian in the UK it often passed us by.
 But as mentioned before, the best thing about being in a multi cultural home, is that we can pick and choose our traditions.
 Last year, The Boy’s friends asked to join them trick or treating.
 We did.
 And it was much nicer than I had expected, mainly due to a very “nice” road in our area that had a real Halloween Party atmosphere.
-After experiencing that I wanted to check out Halloween Traditions like dressing like a mascot or pumpkin carving, but not limit ourselves to that.

 This year we embraced Halloween from the beginning and I decided to try and make it not just about sweets (and ahem begging).
 We made our own Halloween costumes and… we booked in a day with The Uncle!

 And what a lovely day we had.
 I hoping that this day will form the focus of our Halloween for years to come – a day all about family, spending time together, being creative and eating some yummy Halloween food.